 Why These Herbs are So Good for Mothers

 Red Raspberry Leaf (Rubus idaeus)

 Red raspberry leaf is often considered a “women’s herb”, but this astringent plant can be used to bring tone to many different tissues.
 It is beneficial to women in all stages of their childbearing years.
 Red raspberry leaf helps to relieve nausea and morning sickness.
 It strengthen and tones the uterus, preparing it for an easier and quicker delivery and curtailing afterbirth pains.
-RRL’s astringent properties help prevent hemorrhaging.
-For nursing mothers, RRL increases the milk supply.
+Red raspberry leaf’s astringent properties help prevent hemorrhaging.
+For nursing mothers, red raspberry leaf increases the milk supply.